 This is because a marijuana plant can also be hermaphroditic.
 This means a single plant can have both male and female genitalia (a pistil and stamen).

-Unlike humans, a cannabis plant’s gender depends not just on their genetics but also environmental factors.
+Unlike humans, a cannabis plant’s gender depends not just on its genetics but also on environmental factors.

 That is one reason why, when growing marijuana, you should be familiar with the different traits of female versus male plants.

 Whether you’ve decided what type of seeds to grow or still not sure where to start, visit my seed shop now to explore my wide selection of cannabis seeds.